Stuffing

 Horn Stuffer

-There is a small (3-5 lbs.) horn stuffer and although the device looks cute and original nevertheless from the practical point of view is not much better than the hand grinder with tubes.
-It still requires two people to do the stuffing, though a strong person might be lucky to do it by himself.
-It is our opinion than a serious hobbyist should invest in a vertical piston stuffer which will make stuffing faster and more enjoyable.
-The money that is saved by not buying an electrically operated grinder can be reinvested into a purchase of a piston stuffer.
-By all means if you can afford it, buy all top of the line industrial automated equipment, but keep in mind that a manual grinder is an incredibly efficient device that can be successfully deployed in any production that requires 20 pounds or less of sausage.
+There is a small (3-5 lbs.) horn stuffer that looks cute, but, from the practical point of view, is not much better than the hand grinder with tubes.
+It still requires two people to do the stuffing, though a strong person might do it alone.
+It is our opinion that a serious hobbyist should invest in a vertical piston stuffer ,which will make stuffing faster and more enjoyable.
+The money saved by not buying an electric grinder can be reinvested into a purchase of a piston stuffer.
+By all means, if you can afford it, buy all top-of-the line industrial automated equipment, but keep in mind that a manual grinder is an incredibly efficient device that can be successfully deployed in any production that requires 20 pounds or less of sausage.

 Photos courtesy The Sausagemaker, Buffalo, NY